Obsidian Essay] 🍁 Softening is a Form of Strength: A Thanksgiving from the ICU

 Hi All,

-This year marks my eighth Thanksgiving abroad outside the US.
-Usually, November means London—grey skies, long walks across the Thames, a dinner with friends, and my own rituals of reflection.
+This year marks my eighth Thanksgiving abroad.
+Usually, November means London—grey skies, long walks along the Thames, a dinner with friends, and my own rituals of reflection.

-Before the era of London Novembers, my own version of a “Thanksgiving tradition” was shaped across my years in Canada and the U.S.
+Before the era of London Novembers, my version of a “Thanksgiving tradition” was shaped across my years in Canada and the US.
+Growing up, it meant:

 • The annual search for more gravy, sending someone on a last-minute grocery run minutes before dinner.

-• The warmth of mismatched chairs, borrowed casserole dishes, and the gentle chaos of multicultural Thanksgivings where family was created with my friends and host families.
+• The warmth of mismatched chairs, borrowed casserole dishes, and the gentle chaos of multicultural Thanksgivings where family was created with friends.

 But this year unfolded differently.
 I found myself in South Korea, back in my childhood home, navigating a family health emergency and spending more time in hospital corridors than anywhere else.

 My paternal grandfather spent the last decade of his life bedridden in a hospital, so medical spaces have never been unfamiliar.
-But something shifts when you’re no longer a visitor—you’re part of the unit holding the emotional weight of a family.
+But it is different when you’re no longer a visitor—you’re part of the unit holding the emotional weight of a family.
 In these in-between moments, between ICU updates and cups of 3 am convenience-store coffee, gratitude rearranges itself.

 Last night, I decided—very last-minute—to host a small Thanksgiving at home.
 Nothing elaborate.
 Just enough warmth, colour, and good food to remind us that life still moves.
 My parents could not care less about the holiday itself, but I was happy simply to bring a sense of normalcy back into the house.
 A gesture of steadiness.
 A gentle offering of love.